mohsinalimat/ContainerScrollViewController/README.md

 ### embeddedViewController

 The view controller embedded in the scroll view.
-You may want to define a downcasting method for convenient access:
+You may want to define a downcasting computed property for convenient access:

 ```swift
 var myEmbeddedViewController: MyEmbeddedViewController? {